rick@itrekeverest.com

 • Rescue charge

-• Drinks (cold and alcoholic)
+• Drinks (canned, bottled or alcoholic)

 • Lunches and dinners whilst not trekking